 The scientific name for a giraffe is giraffa camelopardalis.
-Giraffes are the world’s tallest animal.
+Giraffes are the tallest land mammal on earth.

-There are one species of giraffes but 9 total sub-species (Rothschild’s Giraffe, West African Giraffe, Thornicroft Giraffe, Reticulated Giraffe, Masai Giraffe, Angolan Giraffe, Kordofan Giraffe, Nubian Giraffe, and South African Giraffe).
+There is one species of giraffe but 9 total sub-species.
+The sub-species are Rothschild’s Giraffe, West African Giraffe, Thornicroft Giraffe, Reticulated Giraffe, Masai Giraffe, Angolan Giraffe, Kordofan Giraffe, Nubian Giraffe, and South African Giraffe.

 A male giraffe is called a bull.
 A female giraffe is called a cow.
 Baby giraffes are called calves.

 What does a giraffe look like?

 Giraffes can be a variety of colors including shades of brown, tan, and orange.
 They have brown patches/spots all over their bodies like a human’s fingerprint no two giraffes have the same pattern of patches/spots.
 The darker a giraffe’s patches/spots are, the older he/she is.

 Giraffes have short light-colored hairs that go down the back of their neck.
 If you look at a giraffe’s eyes you will notice long light-colored eyelashes.